mufaddalvirpur/Blogging-Platform/README.md

 postsToCategories: A many-to-many join table linking posts and categories by their respective IDs.

-3. State Management
+**3. State Management**

-Server State: Handled entirely by tRPC's React Query integration.
+**Server State:** Handled entirely by tRPC's React Query integration.
 This provides caching, optimistic updates, and automatic cache invalidation (e.g., utils.post.getAll.invalidate()) out-of-the-box, keeping the UI perfectly in sync with the database.

-Client State: Handled by React useState for simple UI state, such as form inputs and filter selections.
+**Client State:** Handled by React useState for simple UI state, such as form inputs and filter selections.

-How to Run Locally
+### How to Run Locally

-1. Prerequisites
+**1. Prerequisites**

 Node.js (v18 or later)